Choosing a Topic

 Your presentation should describe the ethical, financial, and legal aspects of a problem that an organization is facing, with an emphasis on the ethical/sustainable dimensions, and propose a solution that is acceptable on all counts.
 Please keep the following in mind when conducting your analysis and crafting a solution:

-• Are there specific "rights" or "duties" that are part of this case that must be respected?
-Is there a conflict of rights, duties, or obligations and how should it be handled?
+- Are there specific "rights" or "duties" that are part of this case that are in conflict or must be respected?

-Your solution should be a logical outcome.
+- Is the solution a logical outcome?
 It should make good business sense and be backed by the data and evidence in your presentation.

 Check out the For Judges page and the judging forms to see the required criteria that judges will use.